PropnightRevived/LoginBypasser/README.md

 4. Add line `PropnightLoginBypasser : 1` to file `mods.txt` in the same folder `Mods` as in step 2

 # Possible issues
 From time to time Unreal Engine can give you fatal error that will close game.
-The only solution is to restart game and try again.
+Make sure Steam is launched, you have Propnight in library and game is using Propnight's App ID, then restart game and try again.